Tuesday, June 2, 2026

 How to Build a Chess Opening Repertoire That Actually Sticks (2026 Guide)

 You sit down for a game, play your first few moves confidently, then your opponent does something slightly unexpected.
 Your mind goes blank.
-Sound familiar?
 Most players experience this because they built their opening knowledge on memorization rather than a true system.
-A well-constructed chess opening repertoire fixes that problem permanently.
+A well-constructed chess opening repertoire fixes that problem permanently, it gets you to middlegame positions where you know the plans, reliably, without requiring perfect recall.

 What Is a Chess Opening Repertoire?